-- This scenario focuses on learning by doing but also on learning by fully immersing on the topic.
-That being said, teachers are merely mediators and content curators, and support should be minimal.
-Students are supposed to solve the majority of their doubts by studying the issue and/or asking a peer. - All the activities/theoretical aspects used in lessons will be available in the DER so you can all any information there.
+• This scenario focuses on learning by doing but also on learning by fully immersing on the topic.
+That being said, teachers are mediators and content curators, and support should be minimal.
+Students are supposed to solve the majority of their doubts by studying the issue and/or asking a peer.

-6 The topic is merely a suggestion, teachers are free to explore any health-related topic.
+&lt;sup>6 The topic is merely a suggestion, teachers are free to explore any health-related topic.